 The big differentiator between pinning and masterkeying and programming electronics is that the electronic programming is not as intuitive as the mechanical operations.
 Steps that need to be adhered to exactly or else either the device will simply not work or it will behave in unexpected ways.

 I recently had two brushes with programming.
 One was setting up several CodeLocks with user codes.
 Once I become familiar with the steps and features, it took me less than a minute to complete the programming of each lock.
-Getting familiar with the steps and process is referred to as the learning curve.
+Getting to the point where I was familiar with the steps and process is referred to as the learning curve.

 As most readers probably know, programming access control and video surveillance systems is far more involved, but as you gain experience and self confidence, it all becomes less foreboding and easier to navigate.